open-sara/sara-chatbot/README.md

 The chatbot has been deployed on the Telegram app.
 It can be accessed by

-- Searching for the username sarazazen_chatbot in thesearch bar
+- Searching for the username sarazazen_chatbot in the search bar
 - Directly access the chatbot using the link http://t.me/sarazazen_chatbot

 ## Features of the chatbot -